-I am a Ph.D. candidate at Stanford Aero/Astro pursuing a Ph.D. in Aeronautics and Astronautics under the supervision of Professor Gao in the Navigation and Autonomous Vehicles (NAV) Lab.
+I am a Ph.D. candidate at Stanford Aero/Astro pursuing a Ph.D. in Aeronautics and Astronautics in the Navigation and Autonomous Vehicles (NAV) Lab.
+My adviser is Professor Gao.

-Prior to Stanford, I received my B.E. and M.E. degree from the Aero/Astro Department of The University of Tokyo.
-At the Intelligent Space Systems Laboratory in UTokyo, I worked on the thermal design and on-board software development for EQUULEUS, a 6-U CubeSat targeting the EML2 Halo Orbit as one of the secondary payload of SLS1.
-Besides the development of EQUULEUS, I researched satellite configurations and autonomous operation strategies for Lunar Navigation Satellite System (LNSS) under the supervision of Prof.Funase.
+Before joining Stanford, I earned my B.E. and M.E. degrees from the Aero/Astro Department at The University of Tokyo.
+There, I contributed to the thermal design and on-board software development for EQUULEUS, a 6-U lunar CubeSat that successfully completed a lunar flyby in 2022.
+I also researched satellite configurations and autonomous operation strategies for a Lunar Navigation Satellite System (LNSS), and pioneered research works that has recently led to a Lunar Navigation System development contract between ArkEdge Space and JAXA.

-I also had the honor to collaborate with Space Systems Optimization Group (SSOG) at Georgia Tech and Space Rendezvous Lab (SLAB) at Stanford University.
-At SSOG, I worked on developing deep reinforcement learning algorithms for landing site selection.
-At SLAB, I worked on multi-agent vision-based angles-only navigation in lunar orbit.
+I have had the honor of collaborating with renowned groups such as the Space Systems Optimization Group (SSOG) at Georgia Tech, the Space Rendezvous Lab (SLAB) at Stanford University, and Section 332H at Jet Propulsion Laboratory.
+At SSOG, I developed deep reinforcement learning algorithms for landing site selection.
+At SLAB, I worked on multi-agent, vision-based angles-only navigation in lunar orbit, as part of the potential extension of the Starling mission by NASA Ames.
+At JPL, I contributed to constellation design and orbit determination simulations of next-generation Mars navigation and communication relay satellite network to support future missions on Mars.

 Education